HK activist Wong seeks Trump, US congress support

 “If China has no intention to safeguard Hong Kong´s economic freedom and open business it will also affect and damage the world economy,” he said.

-Wong arrived in the US after visiting Germany as he seeks global support for Hong Kong´s widening pro-democracy protests that have crippled parts of the Asian financial hub in recent months.
+Wong arrived in the US after visiting Germany as he seeks global support for Hong Kong´s widening pro-democracy protests that have crippled parts of the Asian financial hub in recent months, including its airport.

 Millions have taken to Hong Kong´s streets over the last 14 weeks in the biggest challenge to China´s rule since the city´s handover from Britain in 1997.